Capillary/ecom-api-document/source/includes/_product.md

 PeriodicityType | enum | Use this to show items on the storefront specific days.
 Values: Monthly, Weekly, oneTime
 PeriodicityRange | string | The days when you want to show the product.
 For example: in monthly, 1-30 to show on all days of a month, in weekly you can have 1, 3, 5, to display of Sun, Tue, and Thu respectively.
 No value is required for `oneTime`.
 To pass multiple days, use comma separated values.
 For example, 1,2,5,10
 ShowExpired | enum | Y, N. To show if the product has to be displayed irrespective of the periodicityRange UOM | enum | Unit of measurement of the product.
-Values: ltrs, kgs, gms LBH | string | Dimensions of the product (Length*Bredth*Height) or the product volume BuyingWeight | float | Weight of the product as per the specified UOM.
+Values: ltrs, kgs, gms, pieces LBH | string | Dimensions of the product (Length*Bredth*Height) or the product volume BuyingWeight | float | Weight of the product as per the specified UOM.
 For example, if UOM is kgs then it will consider the specified value in kilo grams
 PkgQty | int |  Quantity of the product in each package